 This feature uses Modular Policy Framework, so that implementing application inspection consists of identifying traffic, applying inspections to the traffic, and activating inspections on an interface.
-See Chapter 18, "Using Modular Policy Framework," for more information.
+For some applications, you can perform special actions when you enable inspection.
+See Chapter 21, "Using Modular Policy Framework," for more information.